 I made adjustments in my lifestyle to save money for travel.
 I turn down activities that can waste my time and money, like a fancy dinner, night life, and gimik, and only buy things when they’re really badly needed.
 I rarely go to the malls to avoid impulsive buying.
 I spend eight hours on my full-time job, and the rest of the day, either I sell perfume, do some online jobs, or host events to earn more outside of my work hours.

 Traveling is part of my goals for work-life balance.
 I consider it as a reward for my hard work.
 I travel on budget so as not to defeat the purpose of working hard for my savings and funds for investment.
 I organize my schedule and keep a planner to help me track the holidays, my leaves, and my trips.

 2. Plan your trips early.

 We can’t discount the benefits of sitting down on your travel plan.
 Study the details of where and when to go, how much to save, where to eat, and the finest details you want to bother yourself with.
 Just don’t spoil the fun by overdoing it.

 I meticulously plan my summer backpacking trips that lasts for two months.
 I plot my itinerary a year ahead including holidays and long weekends.
 I also subscribe to the social media accounts of different airlines to be updated on seat sales and make sure I have destinations in mind when the seat sales come, just to save time.
 For the budget-conscious travelers like me, these tips could work.

 Financial Manager, Cebu

 Plan your travels ahead.
-Prepare your calendars and plot the dates.
-Strategize on geographical location to maximize your trip.
+Prepare your calendar and plot the dates.
+Strategize on location to maximize your trip.
 Research what places are close to each other so you don’t travel back and forth and waste time and money.
 Ask a friend from your destination for suggestions, and get the help of a local.
 Negotiate better deals for accommodations like hostels, pension houses, backpackers’ inn, and the like.